AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 In conventional ram pump systems, the header tank (a) was placed higher than the ram pump in order to provide potential energy to power the pump.
 Realistically, as the water was directed down from the header tank to the pump (c) through the drive pipe (b), it experienced considerable head losses.
 This driving head was directed through the inlet valve of the pump and was expelled through the waste valve (c) until the velocity of the water provides enough force to shut the waste valve.
 Once the waste valve was shut, the water was redirected and stored into the air chamber (d) that was charged with air.
 The air pressure inside this chamber pushed the water up through the delivery pipe (e).

 In the context of AguaClara plants, conventional ram pumps required tanks to be built around the waste water valve to guide the expelled water into the distribution system.
-This installment was more costly and highly inconvenient for the existing AguaClara plants due to the spatial constraints.
-In order to reduce such inefficiencies, our team redesigned the system and incorporated a vertical component to the pump to create the ACVRP.
+This installment was more costly and highly inconvenient for existing AguaClara plants due to spatial constraints.
+In order to reduce such inefficiencies, our team redesigned the system, and incorporated a vertical component to the pump to create the ACVRP.

 The ACVRP aligned the head tank, the drive pipe, the pump, and the waste valve along one vertical axis.
-The vertical configuration required minimum space and eliminated the need for a tank around the waste valve because the water was expelled downwards into the distribution system.
-As opposed to conventional ramp pumps, this condensed design allows for easier installation into existing plants as it was more compact and versatile and also reduced labor in transporting treated water to the chemical stock tank.
+The vertical configuration required minimum space and eliminated the need for a tank around the waste valve, because water was expelled downwards into the distribution system.
+As opposed to conventional ramp pumps, this condensed design allowed for easier installation into existing plants as it was more compact and versatile, and also reduced labor in transporting treated water to the chemical stock tank.

 The previous teams had adopted many of the elements of a conventional ram pump system and had been modifying this mechanism to satisfy the team’s gravity-powered water filtration design.
 The current AguaClara ram pump design consisted of a plate attached to a rod loaded with a spring that opens and closes.
 The naturally open state of the plate allowed for the water that flowed down through the drive pipe to pass by the effluent pipe and goes into waste.
 When enough force from the water flowing through the drive pipe overcame the spring force and the plate closed, the water was redirected up through the effluent pipe.
-Constantly alternating between these two states, open and closed, which allowed for the water to be pumped up (Figure 3).
+Constantly alternating between these two states, open and closed allowed for the water to be pumped up (Figure 3).

 <p align="center">
   <img src="https://github.com/AguaClara/ram_pump/blob/master/Spring%202019/Images_Diagrams/valve_cycle.png?raw=True" height=300>